diemol/frontend_testing/page-objects/java-testng/README.md

 1. docker-selenium running
     * [Start docker-selenium](https://github.com/diemol/frontend_testing/blob/master/page-objects/README.md#docker-selenium-is-used-to-run-the-tests)

-1. Export the docker machine IP
+1. _Optional_: If your docker machine does not run on `localhost`, export the docker machine IP
     * In the terminal export your docker machine IP as environment variable:
     ```sh
+    docker-machine ip default
     export DOCKER_MACHINE_HOST=<your docker machine IP>
     ```

-    If you are using Linux simply set it to `localhost`

 #### Steps to run it: